 Absorbing Water

-A walking water investigation is another great way to learn about how water is absorbed by different materials.
+A walking water investigation is another excellent way to learn about how water is absorbed by different materials.

 Water Powered Rocket